tdd108/Maze3D/README.md

 Use the keys WASD to move around, Q and E to turn.

-The blue square on the map represent the exit.
+The blue square on the map represents the exit.

 https://github.com/tdd108/Maze3D/assets/94826705/43fbbab5-902a-4391-bad7-9757f0bbd279